metio/ilo/docs/content/shell/options.md

 $ ilo shell
 ```

-By default, `--run-as-` is not set to any value.
+By default, `--run-as` is not set to any value.

 ## `--runtime-option`